Cleod9/post-scriptum/README.md

 	if(err) {
 		console.log(err);
 	} else {
-		//Context from PostScriptum exposes the proceed() function this.proceed(['arg1', 'arg2']);
+		//Context from PS exposes the proceed() function this.proceed(['arg1', 'arg2']);
 	}
 });